 Building confidence in a safer, alternative route to surgery with 3D modeling

-The physician was unsure if a surgical procedure would be possible due to the severity of the fracture, so ordered a patient-specific 3D anatomical model to see if he could come up with a clearer plan that could be successful and then to practice the procedure.
-Having access to the 3D model gave the surgeon an entirely new perspective of the patient’s condition and confidence in a revised approach for safely carrying out surgery.
-What is more, he was able to practice the complex surgery before hand, which again was of huge benefit.
+The physician was unsure if a surgical procedure would be possible due to the severity of the fracture, so ordered a patient-specific 3D anatomical model, firstly, to assist him in developing the optimum surgical plan, and secondly to allow him to rehearse the the procedure.
+Having access to the 3D model gave the surgeon an entirely new perspective on the patient’s condition and enabled him to confidently plan and practice the surgery .